vasilmkd/factoryimagechecker/README.md

 The app uses GCMNetworkManager to schedule a service which checks for the existence of the Factory Images.

-The app compiled using the Jack toolchain, which is used to backport Java 8 features (lambdas are used in this app).
+The app is compiled using the Jack toolchain, which is used to backport Java 8 features (lambdas are used in this app).